lawsdontapplytopigs/dotfiles/awesome/README.md

         [ ] The desktop files

     [ ] General
-        [ ] Clean up keybindings and implement additional ones [ ] Create 'muted' icon for the sidebar volume bar [ ] Create a fire icon that's actually the color of the temperature bar [x] Make it so when you click an actual client window, that client gets focus [ ] Make it so when you press 'mod + shift + [qw]` the client will get sent to the previous tag or the next one, respectively [ ] Don't forget to credit the authors of the icons.
+        [x] Clean up keybindings and implement additional ones [ ] Create 'muted' icon for the sidebar volume bar [ ] Create a fire icon that's actually the color of the temperature bar [x] Make it so when you click an actual client window, that client gets focus [ ] Make it so when you press 'mod + shift + [qw]` the client will get sent to the previous tag or the next one, respectively [ ] Replace current cpu-indicator heart icon with a light bulb [ ] Change theme variables of the "aero-snap"-like feature implemented in awesome
-            Currently the list is:
-                * Freepik
-        [ ] Replace current cpu-indicator heart icon with a light bulb [ ] Change theme variables of the "aero"-like feature implemented in awesome

-    [ ] Cleaning up (setting theme colors universally, setting proper icons, etc) [ ] Making global variables that should be local local [ ] Put the weather file somewhere in my awesome config files.
+    [ ] Cleaning up (setting theme colors universally, setting proper icons, etc) [ ] Making global variables that should be local local (most of them are done) [ ] Put the weather file somewhere in my awesome config files.
             It makes more sense for it to be there, instead of my home directory.
-        [ ] Take out the `luafilesystem` dependency, and use the `gears.filesystem` library built into Awesome
-        [ ] There are places where I used the full path with my username.
-            I have to go, take those out and replace them with os.getenv('PATH') [ ] Go back in the exitpanel and rename all of the stupidly named icons used there, along with the (few) stupidly named variable names used there
+        [ ] Go back in the exitpanel and rename all of the stupidly named icons used there, along with the (few) stupidly named variable names used there